 The more you earn, the longer you work for the state

 The FTA’s Tax Freedom Day calculations differ from those of other sources which also account for other taxes (like value added tax), premiums for mandatory health insurance, and obligatory social security contributions.
-Additionally, the statistics usually do not account for individual differences between tax payers like their places of residence, civil statuses, and incomes.
-Instead, Tax Freedom Day calculations are based on the country’s entire economy as a whole.
-In these calculations, the time required to reach Tax Freedom Day is often longer than what the figures of the FTA suggest.
+Additionally, other statistics usually do not account for individual differences between tax payers like their places of residence, civil statuses, and incomes, but are based on data for a country as a whole.
+Depending on the calculation methods used, the time required to reach Tax Freedom Day can be much longer than what the figures of the FTA suggest.

 Is it worth moving to save on taxes?